-The Educational Animation Editor is an online programming tool (open source) for creating educational animations.
+The Open Animation Lab is an online programming tool (open source) for creating educational animations.

 Don’t be discouraged by the fact that it’s a code-based tool without drawing capabilities.
 You can easily import images as SVG files (or optionally as PNG files).